microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaUserManager.md

 displayName                     : Miriam Graham
 ```

 This example demonstrates how to retrieve the manager of a specific user.

-This command gets the manager of a specified user.

 ## Parameters